David Woods (safety researcher)

-David D. Woods is an American safety systems researcher who studies human coordination and automation issues in a wide range of safety-critical fields such as nuclear power, aviation, space operations, critical care medicine, and software services.
+David Defourneaux Woods is an American safety systems researcher who studies human coordination and automation issues in a wide range of safety-critical fields such as nuclear power, aviation, space operations, critical care medicine, and software services.
 He is one of the founding researchers of the fields of cognitive systems engineering and resilience engineering.

 Biography

 In 1974, Woods received his BA in psychology at Canisius College.
 In 1977, he received his MS in cognitive psychology at Purdue University.
 In 1979, he received his PhD at Purdue University in cognitive psychology, where he studied human perception and attention.

 From 1979 to 1988, Woods worked as a senior engineer at the Westinghouse Research and Development Center where he worked on improving control room equipment interfaces for power plants.

 From 1988 onwards, he served on the faculty of The Ohio State University in the Department of Integrated Systems, where he is currently a professor emeritus.

 In 2017, Woods co-founded a consulting company, Adaptive Capacity Labs, with Richard Cook and John Allspaw.